lyft/scoop/README.md

 4. Upward slide
 5. Fade

-To apply a transition you have to specify it for your view controller using EnterTranstion/ExitTransition attributes.
+To apply a transition you have to specify it for your `ViewController` using `EnterTranstion`/`ExitTransition` attributes.

 ```java
 @EnterTransition(FadeTransition.class)